JSweet314/js-comp-challenge-1/README.md

 ## Result

 I began with a mobile styling, 320x568 pixels.
 I took advantage of the default block styling of the `<article>` elements which make up the boxes below the #intro `<section>`.
-The image carousel sits below and is given 100vh so when the user scrolls down the imagecarousel takes up the full screen.
+The image carousel sits below and is given 100vh so when the user scrolls down the image carousel takes up the full screen.

 ![alt text](images/js-comp1-mobile.png)